 Where do submitted cases come from?

-This maps shows where cases submitted to this program have originated from.
+This map shows where cases submitted to this program have originated from.

 Who pays for the forensic examinations?

 Our ability to examine cats without a name relies largely on the generosity of animal lovers like you.
-We encourage animal lovers to make a donation to our program to assist with funding of these important examinations.
-Please contact the Office of Advancement for information on how to donate to this cause.
+We encourage animal lovers to make a donation to A Cat Has No Name, to assist with funding of these important examinations.

 Who receives the results from the forensic examinations?

 The agency that submitted the cat for examination will receive the results.